Out-Law Guide | 03 Nov 2022 | 5:31 pm | 4 min. read

 A CSOP is a discretionary plan, which means that companies can select particular executive directors or employees to benefit, rather than an all-employee plan such as the tax-advantaged share incentive plan (SIP) or Save As You Earn, where all eligible employees and executive directors must be invited to participate.
 However, a company may operate a CSOP on an all-employee or other broad basis, if desired.

-An individual can hold CSOP options over shares with a value of up to £30,000, based on the market value at the date of the grant.
+An individual can hold CSOP options over shares with a value of up to £30,000 (increasing to £60,000 from 6 April 2023), based on the market value at the date of the grant.
 Any options granted above this limit will not benefit from any of the CSOP tax advantages.

 For individuals exercising CSOP options in tax-advantaged circumstances, any increase in the value of the shares between the grant and the exercise of the share option is delivered free of income tax and NICs.